proof88/PGE/PGE/docpages/menu-04-Networking.md

 \subsection multiplayer_cheating Cheating in Multiplayer

 There are many ways to cheat in multiplayer games, and PGE doesn't provide protection against it.
-However, a good implementation in application level can overcome some of the forms of cheating.
+However, a good implementation in application level can overcome some forms of cheating.
 A common approach is to treat the **server as the only authorative instance** and make clients show only a replication of server state.
 For example: player movement.
 When a player presses a button to move, it should send a request/command message to the server about the keypress, and the server calculates the actual movement of the player.
 Then it replies back to the client(s) with the updated position of the player who requested the move, client(s) receive(s) the reply and move(s) the player to the position calculated by the server.